Weapon Zero: Prologue

 N'golth then takes Stone back to the base, and attempts to extract the module from his brain.
-However Stone escapes using Lorelei’s battle-staff, which merges with him to become a symbiotic armour.
+However Stone escapes using Lorelei's battle-staff, which merges with him to become a symbiotic armour.
 He teleports to Earth taking the kids with him.
 N'golth makes preparations to create a new module from scanned data, and also has Lorelei reanimated as a T'srri.
-Lorelei tracks Stone through the energy signature of the teleport, and attempts to capture them.
+Lorelei tracks Stone through the energy signature of the teleport, and attempts to capture him and the kids.
 However they escape, and this time hide their signal from her.
 They locate the crash site of two warships which had collided and fallen to Earth, and obtain an anti-matter device on board.
 They return with this hoping to destroy the T'srri base, but are recaptured and Lorelei reclaims her armour from Stone.
 By this time, recreation of the module is complete, and N'golth uses it to summon the T'srri Seneschal to Earth.
 He shows off Lorelei to the Seneschal and explains his intention to fully convert Stone and the children into T'srri as a unit, with Lorelei placed as commander.
 He names this unit Weapon Zero.

 Meanwhile, Janus shape-shifts out of his restraints and releases the others, and Stone finds that he can regenerate another version of his lost Batai armour.
 Weapon Zero attacks and damages the gate before the waiting T'srri can come through.
 To prevent his failure being reported, N'golth attempts to kill the Seneschal, who escapes back through the gate.
 N'golth is unconcerned, as he is sure the damaged gate will scatter the Seneschal into atoms.
 Meanwhile, Stone faces Lorelei, and activates the anti-matter device still in her armour.
 Weapon Zero teleports away as the base explodes.